-While editing and organizing your photos are probably the most important tasks you'll do on a regular basis inside ON1 HDR 2021, there will be times when you want to "do something else" with your photos.
+While building and finishing HDR photos is probably the most important task you'll do on a regular basis inside ON1 HDR 2022, there will be times when you want to "do something else" with your photos.
 Whether it's enlarging photos for high-quality prints, sharing your photos with others or on social media, or printing to your desktop printer, HDR has all the functionality you'll need to get your photos where you want them to be.